Old Doors - Old Pubs - Sheep Heid Duddingston Edinburgh

 I can only assume that the directors of Mitchells & Butlers are probably experienced in and drawn from a list of high street shops, their experience is probably based on strict formats which have been "rolled out" nationally, you can't do that same sort of roll out with quality local pubs, one size does not fit all, we all know how good the "Beefeater" style is if you like that kind of pub, but not for me thanks!

 This pub doesn't have a Tv, I like to watch live football but can go to any number of pubs to do so, this pub has games, books, bric a brac, conversation aplenty and as mentioned above a traditional skittle alley which is reputed to have been built around 1880, what do the current owners think they can improve on........

 .....to be honest it's now 2013 and I am sitting updating the blog, the pub has had it's refit and by way of eating some humble pie, I think the owners have managed to retain the character and add some welcome improvements.

 Lastly, I was fairly recently lucky enough to be invited to the pubs dinner to celebrate 650 years of the sheepy and its history, I am just one of the "punters" I am not some do gooder who doesn't like change, I sat opposite the Lord and Lady Provost of Edinburgh and had church ministers on one side, councillors to the other side, and an MP behind me, also present and sitting diagonally opposite was Edinburgh's first lady bus driver and some neighbours of the Sheepie, a real eclectic mix, a real local pub, just what we all want as regulars.

 Maybe I'm just a grumpy old man, no matter, blogs are definitely a great way to get rid of anger and frustration as well as allowing us all to learn a little bit about a lot.

-Edited by Chippy, some info and history supplied by www.Sheepheid.co.uk and Wikipedia.
+Some info and history supplied by www.Sheepheid.co.uk and Wikipedia.